-On a Saturday or Sunday in Reykjavík, down by the harbor, in the old customs warehouse, is Kolaportið
+On a Saturday or Sunday in Reykjavík, down by the harbor in an old customs warehouse, is Kolaportið

-, the “world’s northernmost flea market", as it is advertised.
+, the “world’s northernmost flea market’.
 There is something to be said for examining a culture from its dregs, and this weekly gathering does not disappoint.
 It isn’t terribly big (like Iceland) and certainly not pretentious in any way (also like Iceland).
 The first thing you notice is a lot of reading material.
 Most of it is Icelandic, although a fair smattering of English and other Nordic languages is in evidence.
 This is a country where people like to read.
-Pop culture isn’t ignored, plenty of videos, CDs and computer games.
-I had a great talk (with audio demonstrations) with a vendor about the “Keflavík Sound".
-Second hand clothes were in evidence, with several booths having "fashion" dresses and accessories - stuff that looked like a lot of fun.
+Pop culture isn’t ignored, there are plenty of videos, CDs and computer games.
+I had a great talk (and audio demonstrations) with a vendor about the “Keflavík Sound.”
+Second hand clothes were in evidence, with several booths having fashion dresses and accessories: stuff that looked like a lot of fun.

 Did I mention the food?
-There was an area with vendors selling varieties of dried fish (don't knock it till you've tried it - and it is about the most nutritious "snack food" you will ever eat.)
+There was an area with vendors selling varieties of dried fish (don't knock it till you've tried it—it is about the most nutritious snack food you will ever eat.)
 There was also frozen lamb and fresh fish, Sort of like Seattle’s Pike Place market, albeit on a tiny scale.
 There was also a food court where you could buy sugary pastries and light sandwiches.
-A nice touch about the food court was the live entertainment - folk singers, playing traditional and international songs.
+A nice touch about the food court was the live entertainment; a folk singer, playing traditional and international songs.
 Corny, sure, but really sweet.
-The performers just stood in the middle of the tables, and people of all ages enjoyed the music, even singing along on many songs.
+The performer just stood in the middle of the tables, and people of all ages enjoyed the music, even singing along on many songs.
 It was as if I had gone back in time, to rural American market day.
 It is this sense of community that has been lost in urban (and suburban) America and it is something that we could really use.